ahillss/rpi5_setup/Problems.md

 * not sure how bad the full covering top hats are for dealing with heat from the pi

+## Sound Blaster Play!
+4

+* works without any setup

+* USB 3 can cause static/buzz? (use USB 2 instead)

+* about 5% of the time on boot, it doesn't initialise properly, but can fix with: `sudo usbreset "Sound Blaster Play!
+4"`

 ## Misc

 * had to change vlc video output to xvideo xcb for it work in fullscreen